Honokaʻa Public Library

 Upcoming events at this branch

-Anyone who requires an auxiliary aid or service for effective communication or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
-Advance requests of 48 hours or more before the event are encouraged, but not required.
-All programs are subject to change.
-For a list of upcoming library events, visit HSPLS Events Calendar.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
+Advance requests 48 hours or more before the event are encouraged, but not required.
+Program schedules are subject to change.

 book cover